siddhi-io/siddhi/docs/documentation/siddhi-5.x/query-guide-5.x.md

 ### Filter

 Filters provide a way of filtering input stream events based on a specified condition.
 It accepts any type of condition including a combination of functions and/or attributes  that produces a Boolean result.
-Filters allow events to pass through if the condition results in `true`, and drops if it results in a `false`.
+Filters allow events to passthrough if the condition results in `true`, and drops if it results in a `false`.

 **Purpose**